vippsas/vipps-developers/common-topics/vipps-landing-page.md

   The result is the same for the `vipps://` and the `https://` URLs.
-  This is done by the phone's operating system; It recognized that the `https://` URL for the landing page is a Vipps URL, and knows that it should be open the Vipps app instead of the openeing it in a web browser.
+  This is done by the phone's operating system; It recognized that the `https://` URL for the landing page is a Vipps URL, and knows that it should be open the Vipps app instead of the opening it in a web browser.
 * In a desktop browser, the landing page will prompt the user for the phone number (the number may also be pre-filled, see below).
   The user enters or confirms the phone number.
   If is also possible to enter another Vipps user's number, to have that person complete the payment.
-  Vipps sends a push notification to the specified phone number, the user gets a push notification, poens Vipps and confirms the payment.
+  Vipps sends a push notification to the specified phone number, the user gets a push notification, opens Vipps and confirms the payment.

 ![The Vipps landing page](images/vipps-flow-landing-page.png)